code-distortion/swap-con/README.md

 ### Changing connection settings in your code

 Sometimes you need to change connection settings from within your code.
-You may wish to do this for example if you have a multi-tenanted website.
+You may wish to do this for example if you have a single-tenanted website.
 Your code would need to first run and work out which tenant is needed, and then pick a particular database connection to use.

 You can alter connections: